jruby/blog.jruby.org/_posts/2011-12-19-getting_started_with_jruby_and_java_7.md

 The official [preview of OpenJDK for OS X](http://jdk7.java.net/macportpreview/) lags behind, but you can get the current builds from the [openjdk-osx-build](http://code.google.com/p/openjdk-osx-build/) project.
-The build you want is currently labeled "OpenJDK-OSX-1.7-x64-u2-b21", but any future build labeled "1.7" and "u2" in the future will get what you need.
+The build you want is currently labeled "OpenJDK-OSX-1.7-x64-u2-b21", but any build labeled "1.7" and "u2" in the future will get what you need.
 The .dmg provides either a self-contained JDK for you to drop onto your system or a .pkg installer that does it for you.